MdMuneer/Task-Lister-Chrome-Extension/README.md

 Task-Lister-Chrome-Extension

-Task-Lister-Chrome-Extension is a Chrome extension designed to manage your daily tasks conveniently.
+- is a Chrome extension designed to manage your daily tasks conveniently.

 Technologies Used